tikluganguly/TelecomDraft/README.md

-# House Price Detection - Kaggle Competition
+# Telecom Churn Case Study Hackathon

 > This project uses housing data from Kaggle competition to detetect the house price in australian market.
 > regression to determine the house price and determine what are the parameters that positively and negatively affects the house price